 MetLase, the provider of bespoke engineering solutions to complex industrial problems, will provide an ambitious series of standardised Industry 4.0 digital products that can be taken to market and applied in many areas of manufacturing.

-MetLase expects to create up to four new high value engineering careers in the first seven months of the project, whilst also safeguarding a further 10 jobs at the company.
+MetLase will contribute to digital growth by creating up to four new high value engineering careers in the first seven months of the project, whilst also safeguarding a further 10 jobs at the company.

 During Phase 2, MetLase is planning to create additional new jobs in the Sheffield City Region over a two-year period.